-Thursday 2nd May 2024 - am or pm - group A
+Thursday 16th May 2024 - am or pm - group A

-Theme: Neurology and cognitive assessment Cons skills: planning, doing, integrating and closing
+Theme: Endocrinology and cognitive assessment Cons skills: planning, doing, integrating and closing

-Session plan Suggested timings: AM PM Introduction 20min 09.00-09.20 14.00-14.20 Patient contact 1 hour 09:20-10.20 14.20-15.20 10-minute break Debrief and discussion 30 min 10.30 - 11.00 15.30 - 16.00 Focus on cognitive assessment 30 min 11.00 - 11.30 16.00 - 16.30 Feedback and close 30 min 11.30 - 12.00 16:30 - 17.00
+Session plan Suggested timings: AM PM Introduction 20min 09.00-09.20 14.00-14.20 Patient contact 1 hour 09:20-10.20 14.20-15.20 10-minute break Debrief and discussion 30 min 10.30 - 11.00 15.30 - 16.00 Focus on cognitive assessment 30 min 11.00- 11.30 16.00 - 16.30 Feedback and close 30 min 11.30 - 12.00 16:30 - 17.00

-This will be your last session with this group (but you have one final session with your other group in 2 weeks' time).
+This will be your last session with this group (and last year 1 teaching session this year overall).

 Please use this session guide in conjunction with the GP teacher guide here as needed.

-The general format is the same as previous ones, though the timings have changed to allow for discussion about cognitive assessment and to share feedback.
-Half the group meet a patient (ideally with a neurological or cognitive problem) and half observe consultations with you, but the patient contact time is slightly less.
-This session may need a bit more preparation than previous ones, but the next session is the same so you will not need to do it again.
+The learning objectives and plan for this final session are the same as the session you taught two weeks ago, but this session is linked to the Endocrinology CBL fortnight.
+The general format is the same as previous sessions, though the timings have changed to allow for discussion about cognitive assessment and to share feedback.
+Half the group meet a patient (ideally with an endocrine, neurological or cognitive problem) and half observe consultations with you, but the patient contact time is slightly less.

-The consultation skills focus is on planning, doing, integrating, and closing the consultation, including the shared decision-making process that supports this.
+The consultation skills focus is on planning, doing, closing and integrating in the consultation, including the shared decision-making process that supports this.
 The students have practised this in their effective consulting session: this has included thinking about how patients' lifestyles contribute to their health, and how we, as doctors, motivate patients to make lifestyle changes and manage their health and wellbeing.
 It's helpful if you can share the resources you give to patients to help them to manage their own health e.g., websites, charities.
 You can read more about how the students are taught about planning and closing the consultation in the appendix.